James Bond Girls

 She was the leader of a five-person team of all-female pilots, Pussy Galore's Flying Circus, and when she bragged about training the other flyers, Bond complimented: "You're a woman of many parts, Pussy!"

-Her plan with Goldfinger was to spray deadly, invisible Delta-9 nerve gas (in gas canisters) over Fort Knox to induce unconsciousness for 24 hours.
+Her plan with Goldfinger was to fly her fleet of planes to spray deadly, invisible Delta-9 nerve gas (in gas canisters) over Fort Knox to induce unconsciousness for 24 hours.
 Goldfinger's ultimate plan was to destabilize the western economy and aid Red Chinese agents.
 Goldfinger promised Pussy that she would become a very wealthy woman, and she planned to retire on a small island in the Bahamas.

 When Goldfinger instructed her to make Bond "happy," she led him on a tour of Goldfinger's Kentucky stud farm compound, and using her judo expert skills, wrestled with Bond in the hay in one of the horse stables - it presumably convinced her of the appeal of heterosexuality as he lowered himself down on her and kissed her.